Hoyasumii/avengers-endgame/README.md

 THOR: No, no, give me that.
 You have the little one. [best meme ever]

 [Later, Tony is seen fighting some of Thanos' army.
-Cull Obsidian backhands him, sending him to the ground, but Spider-Man uses his webs to pull him to the ground, allowing Gian
+Cull Obsidian backhands him, sending him to the ground, but Spider-Man uses his webs to pull him to the ground, allowing Giant